 In cases involving resident-to-resident contact reported pursuant to Section 39-5303(A), Idaho Code, determine whether the case involves the sexual abuse, death, or serious physical injury jeopardizing the life, health, or safety of a vulnerable adult, or involves repeated physical or verbal altercations between residents, not resulting in observable physical or mental injury, but constituting an ongoing pattern of resident behavior that a facility’s staff is unable to remedy through reasonable efforts.
 (4-6-05)

 Need for Investigation.
-If, based on its review, the Provider determines that a report involves a nursing facility defined in Section 39-1301(b), Idaho Code, and was required to be made to the Department pursuant to Section 39-5303, Idaho Code, the Provider shall immediately refer the report to the Department.
+If, based on its review, the Provider determines that a report involves a nursing facility defined in Section 39-1301(b), Idaho Code, and was required to be made to the Department or the Department’s Designee pursuant to Section 39-5303, Idaho Code, the Provider shall immediately refer the report to the Department or their Designee.
 If, based on its review, the Provider determines that a report involving resident-to-resident contact was exempted from reporting by Section 39-5303A, Idaho Code, no further investigation need be conducted on such report.
 The Provider shall investigate all other reports.
 (3-20-20)

 Vulnerability Determination.
 Upon investigating a report, the Provider shall determine whether an alleged victim is vulnerable as defined in Section 39-5302, Idaho Code.
 If the alleged victim is determined to be vulnerable as defined in Section 39-5302, Idaho Code, the Provider shall continue the investigation.
-If the alleged victim is not vulnerable as defined in Section 39-5302, Idaho Code, the case shall be closed; however, the Provider may refer the complaint to Information and Assistance, Case Management, the Ombudsman, law enforcement or other appropriate entity for investigation and resolution.
+If the alleged victim is not vulnerable as defined in Section 39-5302, Idaho Code, the investigation shall be closed; however, the Provider may refer the complaint to Information and Assistance, Case Management, the Ombudsman, law enforcement or other appropriate entity for investigation and resolution.
 (3-20-20)

-Assessment of Alleged Victim.
-An alleged victim’s vulnerability and associated risk factors shall be determined through the ICOA-approved standardized assessment forms.
-Initial interviews and assessments of an alleged victim shall be conducted by the Provider.
 (3-20-20)

 Investigative Determinations.
 The Provider shall make one (1) of two (2) investigative determinations upon completion of an APS investigation: (3-20-20)